Calella

-Calella (/ca/) is a municipality located in the Maresme region of Spain, located 50 km from Barcelona, 50 km from Girona, and 6 km from the Montnegre-Corredor Natural Park.
+Calella (/ca/) is a municipality located in the Maresme region of Catalonia, Spain, located 50 km from Barcelona, 50 km from Girona, and 6 km from the Montnegre-Corredor Natural Park.
 It has a Mediterranean climate, and is known for its beaches, which span about 3 km.

 It has several natural areas, such as Dalmau Park, Manuel Puigvert promenade, Garbí promenade, the Calella Lighthouse, and The Turrets.

 History

 Early history

 From the 1st century BC, the progressive process of Romanization gave rise to numerous villas in the lower areas of the coast, connected by the Roman road that led to Barcino (Barcelona).
 These were agricultural mansions dedicated to the production of wheat, oil, or wine.
 In Calella, the remains of a Roman villa that could be dated between the 1st century BC and the 1st century AD have been excavated close to the city hospital.

 Calella has approximately 700 years of documented history.
 In the 11th century, evidence emerged of a settlement in the Capaspre area, which was integrated into the parish of Pineda de Mar and under the stately rule of the Lord of Montpalau Castle.
 It consisted of a small number of farmhouses located at the top of the stream, with a defense tower and a couple of chapels dedicated to Saint Quirze and Saint Julita.

 The name Calella has been documented since the beginning of the 12th century.
 From then on, away from the Saracen danger, some residents of the Capaspre area built their first fishermen's houses near the mouth of the stream.
 The will of Bishop Bernat Umbert, written in 1101, was the oldest document found that refers to Calella.
 Viscount Bernat II of Cabrera, Lord of Montpalau, granted the privilege of having a market as well as a settlement charter in 1327.
 The market privileges were enlarged in 1328.

 These privileges, upheld in 1423 by Violant de Cabrera on behalf of her husband, and in 1426 by Bernat Joan de Cabrera himself, along with the fishing development, favored urban growth: during the 15th century many peasant families from neighboring villages settled in the village.
 By then, it had a defense tower and a new chapel dedicated to Saint Elm.